How many times has the thought crossed your mind – how do I use my Instagram to grow my business? How do I get more followers on Instagram?

 Identifying your target audience is a big step a lot of people often overlook.
 Once you refine who you’re targeting, try these 10 ways to grow your business Instagram account.

-A great impression begins with an optimized bio and a visually cohesive feed with a clear focus.
-Include keywords, emojis and branded hashtags in your bio.
+A great impression begins with an optimized Instagram bio and a visually cohesive feed with a clear focus.
+Include keywords, emojis and branded hashtags in your bio on Instagram.
 Importantly, to improve searchability, keep your name and username different.
 IndokaCreative, The Virtual Savvy and theWAHWife, all have optimized bios where the name and user name differ.
 Brands like Maroon Oak use keywords in the name to double the opportunity for searchable criteria in the app.

 Brian Meiggs, founder of personal finance site My Millennial Guide has a good point.
-“One mistake small businesses tend to make on Instagram is not creating value.
-Your Instagram account is similar to a resume.
-A potential customer will spend seconds on your page and will see your first few IG pics and decide if they want to scroll through your pictures and eventually follow you.
+“One mistake small businesses tend to make on their Instagram account is not creating value.
+Your Instagram for Business account is similar to a resume.
+A potential customer will spend seconds on your page and will at most, see your first few images on Instagram.
+Then they will decide if they want to scroll through your pictures and eventually follow you.
 If your initial photos aren’t providing value, then you just lost a potential follower.
 Every photo you post has to have a purpose, otherwise, why post it?”

 Have you tried these 7 features to strengthen your business profile?